google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 Looks like that last change caused a massive jump in performance!

 Note: This section provided a rather brief introduction to the Performance panel.
-See [Performance Analysis Reference][reference] to learn about what else it can show you.
+See [Performance Analysis Reference][reference] to learn more about how you can use it to analyze page performance.

 [reference]: /web/tools/chrome-devtools/evaluate-performance/reference